 photo: Bongo Room via Daniel L. on Yelp

 For total indulgence: Bongo Room

 Warning: If you let your littles indulge in more than a short stack they may be bouncing off the walls until the end of the day.
 The good news is you’ll happily volunteer to clean their plates yourself.
-From caramelized apple hotcakes to cranberry and orange pancakes (selections change often), these over-the-top creations taste more like dessert than breakfast.
+From gingerbread and caramelized pear to cranberry and cinnamon swirl pancakes (selections change often), these over-the-top creations taste more like dessert than breakfast.

 For birthday pancakes: Southport Grocery and Cafe

 Whoever thought to use cupcake batter to make pancakes is probably more of a genius to your child than Albert Einstein.
 This cafe makes some of the best cupcakes in town, which translates perfectly to the not-too-sweet griddled version served with vanilla butter.
 Oh, by the way, did we mention they’re gluten free?

 3552 N. Southport Ave., Lakeview (773-665-0100 or southportgrocery.com)

 photo: Walker Bros via Anya C. on Yelp